Haluski Noodles are the PERFECT one-pot comfort food, made with flavorful, crowd-pleasing bacon and finished in the oven. Try it tonight!

-St. Patricks Day is coming up soon and all the cabbage recipes we love are front and center right now including Cabbage Soup, Stuffed Cabbage Casserole and Cabbage Steak.
+St. Patricks Day is coming up soon and all the cabbage recipes we love are front and center right now including Cabbage Soup, Stuffed Cabbage Casserole, and Cabbage Steak.

+I make this dish whenever we host a potluck or invite a crowd because simple ingredients stretch a long way.
+Plus everyone enjoys this comfort food!
 Haluski is traditionally found in the Czech Republic, but you can find versions of this comfort food all over Eastern Europe.
 Some versions will have dumplings instead of noodles, while others include potatoes.
 The Polish version will often have stir-fried cabbage instead of potatoes.

 - The butter is an important part of haluski, so don’t skip it, or it won’t have a traditional flavor.